Uniformly Bounded State Estimation over Multiple Access Channels: Error-Free Communication over -User MAC

-This section introduces the $M$-user \textit{multiple access channel} (MAC) communication system in the nonstochastic framework.
-Next, some of the previously discussed concepts are used to obtain an exact characterization of the zero-error capacity region (Theorem \ref{conjecture:DMAC}).
+This section introduces the $M$-user MAC communication system in the nonstochastic framework.
+Next, the previously discussed concepts are used to obtain an exact characterization of the zero-error capacity region (Theorem \ref{conjecture:DMAC}).
+This characterization is then used in Section \ref{sec:distributedStateEstimation} to find tight conditions for achieving bounded state estimation errors over a MAC.